Making money online is not easy, but it’s 100% possible if you have the right knowledge and tools to help you.

 So you want to be an amateur blogger?
 That’s great!
 The world needs more voices, and the internet provides a level playing field for anyone who wants to share their thoughts and ideas.
 But where do you start?

 There’s so much blogging information out there that it can be intimidating.
 And what about all that tech stuff?
 WordPress, hosting, domain names, plugins?

 Relax, forget about all of it as I’m going to show you how to start a blog the easy way, without any of the fuss.

 Forget about picking a niche

-The biggest challenge for most people is getting started with amateur blogging is due to the fear of making the wrong niche.
+The biggest challenge for most people in getting started with amateur blogging is the fear of making the wrong niche.